 And one to the bier,

-And one to the charnel--and one, oh where?"
+And one to the charnel—and one, oh where?"

 Ginevra (2017), the latest addition to our wall, weaves the Renaissance urban legend and the Romantic poem together.
 In a way, it “completes” Shelley’s poem by filling in scenes where the manuscript breaks off.
 But it also contributes something totally original to this centuries-old tale.
 Ginevra might strike you as both very historical and very current.
 I won’t give you many details about the short film, since I don't want to spoil it; you should watch it for yourself and form your own experience with this little gem.
 But I will give you a little bit of the discussions I’ve recently had with two people from the Ginevra team: Tess Martin, the director, and Max Rothman, the producer.
 Tess and Max opened up about what drew them to Shelley's little-known poem and why they were inspired to complete Ginevra's transition from a bit of Italian folklore, to a forgotten classic of British Romanticism, to a work of animated film.

 Ginevra came together with the spirit of collaboration in mind—fitting, given the story’s layered history.
 Shelley's poem first drew the interest of Max, a film producer who previously worked with NBC’s news department.
 He mentioned to me that the poem was perfect for the Campfire Poetry Project, a new initiative he’s working on that brings older poetry together with new art forms like animation, painting, and dance.
 The poem has a brooding atmosphere that Max recognized would lend itself nicely to visual illustration (the beautiful stills included below give you a nice idea of this); the unfinished poem also has a number of gaps that could free up an animator to take the story in interesting new directions.
-And interesting they turned out to be!

 Max brought the poem up with Tess, the director behind Ginevra.
-Shelley’s poem was one of ten or twelve they discussed working on together.
+Shelley’s poem was one of 10 or 12 they discussed working on together.
 She, like Max, was attracted to the poem’s cliff-hanger ending.
 “It is interesting to think how Shelley would have finished his poem had he himself not died suddenly at sea,” she said.
 “In his poem, a bride dies on her wedding night.
 Would he have had her resurrect?”

-After doing some research into Shelley’s “Ginevra” and the Italian folk tale that inspired it, Tess set to work adding her own unique angle to the story.
+After doing some research into Shelley’s “Ginevra” and the Italian folk stories that inspired it, Tess set to work adding her own unique angle to the story.
 Ginevra’s fate is very different in all three versions, but all three also deal, in one way or another, with Ginevra’s rebirth into a new kind of life.
 I brought up with Tess how preoccupied Shelley was with forms of Old World tyranny, and particularly with the violence that marriage institutions permitted men to inflict against women and children—The Cenci, “Ginevra,” and Queen Mab all come to mind.
 Is this something that Tess wanted to explore as she depicted Ginevra’s death and rebirth?
 “Definitely there’s a feminist angle,” she told me, something that Tess also noticed in the Renaissance urban legend.
 In the original story, Ginevra finds a way to avoid her forced marriage, although “she still had to marry someone”; by contrast, something far more independent and strange awaits Tess’s Ginevra.

 Max noted how interested he is in the overlap between the older kinds of stories told by poets and the newer techniques adopted by today’s filmmakers.
 “They’re working with the same storytelling archetypes we use now,” he says.
 In Ginevra’s case, the overlap is thematic as well.
 There’s something sadly current about Tess and Max’s animation, despite the old feel of Shelley’s language and the film’s Renaissance setting.
 All fairy-tales (and Ginevra certainly has a fairy-tale quality, despite its R-rating!) are timeless to one degree or another, since they are “about people trying to escape oppressors and be free,” Tess says.